DeclanChidlow/vale.rocks/src/posts/nootropics.md

 Nicotine gets a bad rap -- partly for good reason.
 Generally, nicotine is associated with tobacco, which lends a negative association.
 It is widely considered to be extremely addictive (perhaps to an overstated level) and is a stimulant, which is where my interest in the drug lies.
 It has a short half-life of ~2 hours (substantially less than caffeine's ~6+), which makes it a reasonable choice for avoiding too much sleep disruption, and is an anxiolytic, which gives it a leg up over caffeine, which I often find anxiety-inducing.

 Unfortunately, most nicotine research is entangled with research of tobacco products and especially cigarettes, meaning findings are often conflated and thus unreliable in the case of nicotine in isolation.
-The few tests of nicotine in isolation indicate that it is not a carcinogen, but that, as expected from a stimulant, it often increases blood pressure and can impact cardiovascular health.
+The few tests of nicotine in isolation indicate that it is not a carcinogen, but that, as expected from a stimulant, it often increases blood pressure and can impact oral [^3] and cardiovascular health.

 I had heard people call nicotine a 'clean' stimulant -- not presenting the same downsides as caffeine.
 I have to agree, as I've found nicotine's effects to be much less of a disruptive 'buzz'.
 The onset after placing a piece of gum in the mouth is immediate, and there is no resultant crash.
 The trademark caffeine anxiety is also absent.